awesome121/happy-farmer/README.md

 * There will be some random events happening namely broken fence, drought and county fair encouraging and discouraging the player throughout the whole game when switching to the next day.
 Even though animals are relatively expensive, broken fence is very likely to happen due to poor management.<br/><br/>

 # Enable GUI Design
-**Please read this section care fully so that you can manage to open our design mode**
+**Please read this section carefully to open our design mode**

-Install Window Builder:
+### _Install Window Builder_:
 <br/>Eclipse -> Help -> Eclipse Marketplace -> Window Builder 1.9.3

-Setup Design:
+### _Setup Design_:
 <br/>Because all the classes under main.GUI package are using one shared Frame, Window builder is unable to switch design mode(except StartWindow.java).
 <br/><br/>To resolve this, please insert one single line "mainFrame = new JFrame()" under line "======app mode====="<br/> also comment out all the other constructors except the first one.

+# Example

 # Reference
-All the pictures from web included in the project are for demonstration purpose only.<br/>
+All the pictures from web included in the project are only for demonstration purposes.<br/>
-Full reference list please see ExamplePictures.txt, their designers reserve all rights.
+Full reference list please see ExamplePictures.txt, their original authers reserve all rights.

 # Author
 Changxing Gong<br/>